-A human-focussed solution
+A human-focused solution

 Phishing is a human problem, which means it needs a human solution.
-Some phishing emails will always slip through defences, so at that point, your last line of protection is a human – a person who might be stressed, tired, or just not having their best day.
-Organisations need to shift their strategies away from hoping these people will either never encounter phishing attacks or always be able to spot them.
+Some phishing emails will always slip through defences, so at that point, your last line of protection is a human – a person who might be stressed, tired, or just not having their best day. organizations need to shift their strategies away from hoping these people will either never encounter phishing attacks or always be able to spot them.

 If your approach is “How do I make sure phishing never reaches my human layer?” then you need edge technology (secure email gateways) in place that will catch every single phishing email – even the most sophisticated, always-evolving attacks.
 Unfortunately, that technology doesn’t exist.
-So when phishing attacks get through, you’re now relying on cybersecurity training and 100% detection rate from your employee.
+So when phishing attacks get through, you’re now relying on cybersecurity training and a 100% detection rate from your employees.
 But remember… this game is rigged in favour of the cybercriminals.
 People make mistakes and they rarely remember all their training.

 Instead, you can start by accepting that some advanced phishing attacks will get through your edge solutions.
 The question now, is “When phishing attacks do reach my human layer, how do I stop that vital instance of human error that brings an attack to fruition?”
 And then arming employees with the help they need to detect attacks in real time.